 Performance Outcome 4: Ontario Works cases do not return to the program within one year Inputs (e.g., organization, community, external) Operational and Strategic Activities Expected Outputs Staff Training Staff are aware of resources available to clients who exit assistance, and these benefits are clearly communicated to ensure they are aware of extended health benefits and supports available within the community.
 Staff are aware of the employment resources available in the community and how to match clients to the appropriate resources.
 Lower percentage of OW cases who return within one year.
-Increased awareness by Action Plans promote client self-sufficiency Staff create action plans in conjunction with the client that reflect a path to self-sufficiency, not just the quickest path off of Ontario Works.
+Increased awareness by Action Plans promote client self-sufficiency Staff create action plans in conjunction with the client that reflect a path to self- sufficiency, not just the quickest path off of Ontario Works.
 Sustainable employment is discussed from the moment someone applies for assistance. clients of community resources.

 Referrals to EO are made promptly and OW staff ensure the action plan reflects the work being completed in the Employment Action Plan.
-Financial benefits are provided in a timely manner to support clients who a transitioning into employment to ensure there are limited barriers to full-time sustainable employment.
-Highest Risk(s) from Risk Assessment Template

-- Do not complete for this performance outcome for 2024
+Financial benefits are provided in a timely manner to support clients who are transitioning into employment to ensure there are limited barriers to full-time, sustainable employment. • Increased number of clients receiving EHB or EEHB.
+Highest Risk(s) from Risk Assessment Template - Do not complete for this performance outcome for 2024